 - removable drip tray

-- auto sleep mode after 1 hour and auto shut-off after 3 hours
+- auto-sleep mode after 1 hour and auto shut-off after 3 hours

-Note that the Infuser Espresso is sold new with a coffee scoop, stainless steel pitcher, and a water filter with holder.
+Note that the Infuser Espresso is sold new with a coffee scoop, stainless steel pitcher, and a water filter with a holder.
 You also get a cleaning kit comprising a cleaning disc and tablets and a special cleaning tool.

 How to Use

-As a replacement for the Breville Die Cast BES830XL, the Infuser Espresso has much going for it.
+As a replacement for the Breville Die-Cast BES830XL, the Infuser Espresso has much going for it.
 Probably the most notable feature is the pre-infusion stage that prepares the coffee grounds for optimal extraction before the 15-bar pressure takes over.
 In addition, there’s the PID (that’s Proportional-Integral-Derivative!) temperature control technology, which is internally controlled.
 Do these features make a real difference?
 Well, the Infuser Espresso is certainly capable of making great espresso, with a lot of experimentation, and these features help the process by offering extra temperature stability.